 P2P vs EFT

-A peer-to-peer payment system (P2P) like PayPal or Venmo also uses EFTs to move money between users and their financial accounts.
+A peer-to-peer payment system (P2P), such as PayPal or Venmo, also uses EFTs to move money between users and their financial accounts.
 Specifically, you can connect your credit card, bank account, or debit card to your P2P account.
-Then, to send money to another user, the P2P company will initiate an ETF from your financial institution to pull the money needed.
-In addition, you can also deposit funds from your P2P account into your bank account.
+Then, to send money to another user, the P2P company will initiate an EFT from your financial institution to pull the money needed.
+You can also deposit funds from your P2P account into your bank account.

 What Is ACH vs EFT?

-What sets the ACH network apart is that it facilitates payments in batches three times daily.
-As a result, transactions can usually take one to three days to process.
-Conversely, an EFT from a credit card, which is not an ACH transaction, typically happens instantaneously.
+What sets the ACH network apart is that it facilitates payments in batches four times every banking day.
+As a result, standard transfers typically settle within 1-3 business days, with the majority settling in one business day or less.
+Conversely, an EFT from a credit card, which isn’t an ACH transaction, typically happens instantaneously.

 Pros and Cons of EFT